 But also about simply allowing thoughts to be there and then fade away on their own.
 It’s about allowing instead of resisting.
 Resistance causes more problems regardless of what the problem is.

 As with any training, meditation takes time to master.
 Since there are many approaches to meditating, finding a method that works for you does not have to be difficult.

 We will now cover 7 of the best meditation techniques for beginners to help get you started on your journey to making your mind work for you instead of against you constantly.

 The truth of the matter is, meditation can happen for as long as you like.
-Even if you can only devote a few minutes a day to meditating, you will find it can bring major changes to your life.
+But, even if you can only devote a few minutes a day to meditating, you will find it can bring major changes to your life.
 Imagine being more confident, having a greater focus, being more successful….meditation can bring these positives to your life.

 7 Of The Best Meditation Techniques For Beginners:

 Didn’t know you could meditate in a reclining position?
 You absolutely can!
 Meditation is often easier for beginners when they can recline.

 This can be done while you are lying in bed before sleep.
 First, lie down and begin to allow yourself to relax completely.
 As you relax, focus on your breathing.
 You may count breaths initially, and then you can begin to focus on visualizing what you want in your life.